nima-karkhaneh/portfolio/secure-todo-list-application/README.md

 - The other values are relative API paths that are combined in the frontend code to build complete URLs.
 - This setup allows you to easily switch environments (e.g., production vs. local) without changing your codebase.

-5. Change directory to the root directory of the application:
+5. Change directory to the project root:

 `cd ../`